Consolidated Progress Report

-- The report shows student progress from one marking period to another.
-Use the drop-down lists to select two marking periods for the measure.
-You can select existing marking periods, or you can select Custom... and set your own dates (use the calendars to select a range of dates or type them in the fields using m/d/yyyy format; then, select Apply to use the dates you have chosen or Cancel to close this pop-up without saving your selection).
+- The report shows student progress between two reporting periods.
+Use the drop-down lists to select two marking periods or screening windows.
+You can also select Custom... and set your own dates (use the calendars to select a range of dates or type them in the fields using m/d/yyyy format; then, select Apply to use the dates you have chosen or Cancel to close this pop-up without saving your selection).

 - Select + Add New Column to add a second (optional) assignment type and measure for the report (follow the same steps you did for the first one).